 Introduction to a methodology for the analysis, design, documentation, implementation and evaluation of computer systems.
 Included will be topics in techniques for data gathering, file organization and accessing methods.
-Prerequisites: CIS 1533 or CIS 2013 or CIS 2023
+Prerequisite: CIS 2013 or CIS 2023

 \CIS 2713 SYSTEMS DEVELOPMENT AND IMPLEMENTATION